kongrui/uc-machine-learning/capstone/capstone_proposal.md

 ### Knewledge data
 - product_descriptions.csv : contains a text description of each product.

-### Observations and Thoughts
+### (WIP) Observations and Thoughts

-- histogram of relevant scores (how many is less than 2 versus how many is bigger than 2)
+- Histogram of relevant scores (how many is less than 2 versus how many is bigger than 2)

+. most of the products in the dataset are relevant to the corresponding queries, and the average relevance score is 2.38 (median = 2.33).

-- data needs to be converted to embedding vector
+- Data needs to be converted to embedding vector.
+Otherwise text itself can not be processed by an algorithm

 ## Solution Statement